 Graduate and Professional Student Senate (Seattle)

-The Graduate and Professional Student Senate (GPSS) represents the rights and interests of over 15,000 graduate and professional students at the University of Washington.
+The GPSS represents over 17,000 graduate and professional students at the University of Washington.
 Our Senators represent academic departments as well as non-academic programs and communities.
-GPSS hosts events and programming, provides opportunities for engagement through internal committees and university-wide liaison positions, and offers funding for academic and professional development.
+GPSS hosts events and programming, provides opportunities for a wide breadth of engagement through internal committees and university-wide liaison positions, and offers funding for academic and professional development.

-Gender neutral restrooms are available for anyone to use, including people who are trans or genderqueer.
+Gender neutral restrooms are available for all to use, including people who are gender expansive, trans, and nonbinary.
 They provide greater privacy for those who prefer it, and are accessible to persons with disabilities who have a caregiver of a different gender or to parents with a child of a different gender than themselves.

 More information at each campus: